The End of the American Empire

 … Add to this clear evidence that the U.S. education system, that source of future scientists and innovators, has been falling behind its competitors.
 After leading the world for decades in 25- to 34-year-olds with university degrees, the country sank to 12th place in 2010.
 The World Economic Forum ranked the United States at a mediocre 52nd among 139 nations in the quality of its university math and science instruction in 2010.
 Nearly half of all graduate students in the sciences in the U.S. are now foreigners, most of whom will be heading home, not staying here as once would have happened.
 By 2025, in other words, the United States is likely to face a critical shortage of talented scientists.

 Economic Decline: Scenario 2020

 After years of swelling deficits fed by incessant warfare in distant lands, in 2020, as long expected, the U.S. dollar finally loses its special status as the world’s reserve currency.
 Suddenly, the cost of imports soars. …Washington is finally forced to slash its bloated military budget.
-Under pressure at home and abroad, Washington slowly pulls U.S. forces back from hundreds of overseas bases to a continental perimeter.
+Under pressure at home and abroad, Washington slowly pulls U.S. forces back from hundreds of overseas bases (more than 900 at this point) to a continental perimeter.

 By now, however, it is far too late.